Choose the Best Way to Take Money Overseas With These Travel Tips

 Some countries like Sweden operate nearly exclusively in plastic payments while others, like Vietnam, have an almost entirely cash-based economy.

 So what’s the best money option while travelling overseas?
 It could be using travel money, a prepaid travel card, or a debit or credit card, depending on your destination and itinerary.
 We recommend combining at least two of these payment methods so you have the most flexibility and security.

 Want more money tips for your travel overseas?
 Read on to learn more about…

-- Carrying cash
+- Carrying foreign currency

 - Getting a prepaid travel card

 - International money transfers

 With S Money, you know you'll always get the best rate.

 It doesn’t matter what country you go to, cash has value.
 Few businesses will turn away cash and in more remote areas, those banknotes and coins become essential.
 So it’s a savvy move to carry enough cash on you to cover expenses for a few days.

 Those daily expenses such as food, transport, and tipping.
 You may need cash for souvenirs and refreshments from street stalls.